zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   Please directly refer to the ZServer package for further information.

 Introduction
 ============

 Zope puts your objects on the web.
 This is called *object publishing*.
 One of Zope's unique characteristics is the way it allows you to walk up to your objects and call methods on them with simple URLs.
-In addition to HTTP, Zope makes your objects available to other network protocols including FTP, WebDAV and XML-RPC.
+In addition to HTTP, Zope makes your objects available via XML-RPC.

 In this chapter you'll find out exactly how Zope publishes objects.